mcomsa/RapidMinerDataCleaner/README.md

   * Nominal to Numerical conversion either with Dummy Coding or Unique Integers
   * Replace Missing Values with average/mode or using a model (currently K-NN)
+  * Attributes with too many missing values are deleted